rafael-carvalho/continuous-training/README.md

 * **Security Considerations:** This demo is not designed for production security requirements.
 Review and implement appropriate security measures, including access control, data encryption, and vulnerability scanning, before deploying any components to a production environment.

 ## Persistent Resource Billing
 You are billed for the entire duration that a persistent resource is in a running state, regardless of whether there is a training job or a pipeline running on the persistent resource.
 For more details, please refer to the [documentation](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-overview).
+In order to delete the persistent resource, please follow the steps described on the following [link](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-delete).

 ## Authors
 * Harkanwal Bedi (hsbedi@google.com)